monastyrskyy/monastyrskyy.github.io/_posts/2018-11-01-collegescorecards2.md

 # College Scorecards Analysis and Report Part 2

 This report is a continuation of the report titled “College Scorecards Analysis and Report”.
-In this report I take a deeper dive into the College Scorecards dataset and answer questions about missing data, demographics data, salary data, among others.
+In this report I take a deeper dive into the College Scorecards dataset and answer questions about missing data, demographics data, and salary data, among others.

 ### Missing data